LCEnzo/Notif/README.md

 ### Why Python and Django?

 I already know Django and Python, and they are good enough for the project.
 Django is proven in production by a myriad of companies/products including Instagram.
-The subpar nature of the type system hurts, but for a small projects, it's not an impediment.
+The subpar nature of the type system hurts, but for a small projects, it's not a big impediment.
+FastAPI would be a good alternative, but at the time of starting this project I was unfamiliar with it, and can't be bothered to port this.

-### Why Postgresql?
+### Why SQLite

-I wanted to try it out, and learn a little about DBs.
-In practice, a better choice would've been SQLite for the simplicity.
-Postgresql is overkill.
+Ease of use, ease of backup.
+Good enough for a small project.

 ### Why Flutter?